IsraaSamkari/WideHRNet/README.md

 - Linux

 ## Training
 We have trained our model on the MPII dataset using 1 RTX 3060 GPU card.
-After a while, we had a higher graphics card (8 NVIDIA V100 GPU) that allowed us to train our model on the COCO dataset.
+After a while, we had a higher graphics card (8 NVIDIA V100 GPU) available, which allowed us to train our model on the COCO dataset.

 Use the following command to train the model
 ```shell